This Hawaiian Pizza is the perfect combination of salty and sweet.

 - 2 cups mozzarella cheese, shredded

-- 8 ounces pineapple slices drained
+- 8 ounces pineapple chunks drained

 - 1/4 cup all purpose flour for working the dough